herry/sprintboard-booster/README.md

     http://d.pr/i/nWHl

-5. Configure Update URL for the Sprint Booster script in Tampermonkey, so you can get the new update easily:
+5. Configure Update URL for the Sprint Booster script in Tampermonkey, so you can get new updates easily:

     https://raw.github.com/jugend/sprintboard-booster/master/sprintboard-booster.js